zerjens/fc4-framework/proposals/ep02-automated-rendering/ep02-automated-rendering.md

 * A: Operates completely locally; does not require any sort of network connectivity
 * B: Has as few additional system requirements as possible, ideally zero
 * C: Operates completely in a single OS process
+* D: Requires adding no additional programming systems to the tool

 In other words: ideally a user would install and use fc4-tool as a single simple self-contained program with minimal dependencies and it’d just do its job on its own quickly and simply with predictable, straightforward failure modes, low resource utilization, and no race conditions.